Lyon museum guide

 FAQ

-What is the easiest history route in Lyon?
+What is the easiest one-day Lyon museum route?

 Bring Artiou into the museum